Large Protests, Baby Blimp Greet Trump In London And The U.K.

 There is currently a “Dalek Trump” bring paraded down Whitehall accompanied by “Secret Service agents”... pic.twitter.com/6aoPfJf59b— Benjamin Kentish (@BenKentish) July 12, 2018

 Security teams have put massive preparations into place for Trump's visit.
-London's The Evening Standard says a "ring of steel" – temporary fencing – has been erected around Parliament to keep protesters at a distance from the building.
+The U.S. Embassy in the country's closest ally warned Americans to be aware of their surroundings and keep a low profile during the demonstrations in both England and Scotland (where Trump will spend the weekend).
+And London's The Evening Standard says a "ring of steel," or temporary fencing, has been erected around Parliament to keep protesters at a distance.

+Many of the president's British critics are calling on May and other leaders to confront Trump "and take a firm moral stance" against his policies, as one organizer told NPR's Alice Fordham this week.

+Chief among those policies is Trump's program of separating migrant children from their parents at the southern border.
+Despite an easing of that policy, many of those families remain divided, detained hundreds of miles apart.

 Trump's trip to Britain had long been anticipated.
-It comes after a trip that had been planned for February — to officially open the new U.S. embassy — was canceled.
+It comes after a trip that had been planned for February — to officially open the new U.S. Embassy — was canceled.

-When he was asked about the planned protests, Trump said on Thursday as he prepared to fly to Britain from a NATO summit, "I think they like me a lot in the U.K., I think they agree with me on immigration."
+When he was asked about the planned protests, Trump said on Thursday as he prepared to fly to Britain from a NATO summit, "I think they like me a lot in the U.K. I think they agree with me on immigration."

-Trump's schedule on Friday includes another meeting and a working lunch with May at Chequers — the prime minister's country house — and a visit to Queen Elizabeth at Windsor Castle, where they'll have tea.
+Trump's schedule on Friday includes another meeting and a working lunch with May at Chequers — the prime minister's country house — and a visit to Queen Elizabeth II at Windsor Castle, where they'll have tea.

-According to the White House schedule, from the moment Trump and the first lady, Melania Trump, greet the queen to when they leave for the castle's landing zone to begin their trip to Scotland, their royal visit is scheduled to last an entirety of 40 minutes.
+According to the White House schedule, from the moment Trump and first lady Melania Trump greet the queen to the moment they leave for the castle's landing zone to begin their trip to Scotland, the royal visit will have lasted an entirety of 40 minutes.